lightebube/alx-system_engineering-devops/0x01-shell_permissions/README.md

 ###8-James_Bond---Grants all permission to other users and no permission to owner and group
 ###9-John_Doe---Script that sets the hello file permission to -rwxr-x-wx
 ###10-mirror_permissions---Script that makes hello file have the same mode as the olleh file
+###12-directory_permissions---Script that creates a directory and add permissions